Design is Everything

 Someone Already Did the Engineering

-If you hire an engineer, he/she will spend most of her/his time, at $225 an hour, figuring out how much a building weighs, which is not all that simple and does take tremendous amount of time.
-There is no reason to do this if the Standard Plan A engineering already did it.
+If you hire an engineer, he/she will spend most of her/his time, at $225 an hour, figuring out how much a building weighs and doing other calculations which take a tremendous amount of time.
+There is no reason to do this if the engineer who did the calculations for the Bay Area regional retrofit guideline Standard Plan A already did it for you.

 Substantiating Data for Cripple Wall Bracing and Sill Bolting for the Seismic Retrofit of One and Two Story Dwellings for Standard Plan A

 The Engineering Basis of Standard Plan A